Static Method in Java (with Examples)

 20

-Let’s take an example program where we will calculate the square and cube of a given number by using static method.
+Example 4: Let’s write a Java program to calculate the square and cube of a given number by using static method.

 package staticMethod;